 The data types in Python that we will look at in this tutorial are integers, floats, Boolean, and strings.

-If you are not comfortable with using variables in Python, this article can change that.
-Since there are many programmers who are good at math, let’s take a look at the numeric data types in Python.
+If you are not comfortable with using variables in Python, our article on how to declare python variables can change that.
+Since there are many programmers who are good at math, let’s take a look at the numeric data types in Python first.

 Numeric Data Types in Python